Trekking in Nepal with Kids

 The Ghandruk Trek is easy and offers good views of the Annapurna Himalayas, along with the chance to experience the rural life of the Gurung people in the mountains, suitable for kids to do with their families without any hassles.

 The Langtang Valley Trek is another amazing trekking adventure suitable for kids to do.
-It takes place in the Langtang Valley- one of the most gorgeous valleys in Nepal also called "the valley of glaciers.
+It takes place in the Langtang Valley- one of the most gorgeous valleys in Nepal also called the valley of glaciers.

 The trek includes the Langtang National park, situated north of Kathmandu.
 The valley also borders Tibet.
 The Langtang Trek starts from Sybrubensi, which can be reached via a 10-hour drive from the capital.
 From Sybrubensi, the trek then starts, with the path going over several suspension bridges over the Langtang Khola.
-The trek meanders through the Langtang Valley all the way to the Kyanjin Gompa, situated at an altitude of 3,870 meters, towered over by the gorgeous Langtang Lirung Himal.
+The trek meanders through the Langtang Valley all the way to the Kyanjin Gompa, situated at an altitude of 3,870 meters, towers over by the gorgeous Langtang Lirung Himal.
 From the village of Bamboo, the trekking path goes uphill until reaching the settlement of Rimche.

-The Langtang Valley Trek is a breath-taking journey through rhododendron woods and emerald pastures.
+The Langtang Valley Trek is a breathtaking journey through rhododendron woods and emerald pastures.
 It is an easy trek with stable flat uphill and downhill terrain where kids can get excited by the yaks and cattle herds in the pasturelands, the huge colloidal Langtang Himalayas looming just a few distances away and the other-worldly feel of the valley, especially when low mists cover the area in a milky hue.

 The Tengboche Monastery Trek is a journey that takes place in the popular Khumbu region.
 It is perhaps one of the most visited regions of Nepal by trekkers, for this is the home of Mount Everest and the destination of the famous Everest Base Camp Trek.
-The Tengboche Monastery is the largest Buddhist monastery of the Khumbu and is a spiritual hub of the region.
+The Tengboche Monastery is the largest Buddhist monastery in Khumbu and is a spiritual hub of the region.

-The Tengboche Monastery Trek is a suitable option for kids-trekking as it is a moderate trek that includes trekking on a well-established path that starts from Lukla.
+The Tengboche Monastery Trek is a suitable option for kids trekking as it is a moderate trek that includes trekking on a well-established path that starts from Lukla.
 Lukla can be reached via a short flight from Kathmandu, from where the path goes through the Sagarmatha National Park- a UNESCO Natural World Heritage Site.
 Mountain peaks like the Thamserku, the Ama Dablam, Lhotse, Nuptse and Everest among many more present the most spectacular views while trekking.
 The journey also includes an overnight stop at Namche Bazaar as well, where various activities can be done, like visiting the Everest View Hotel from where panoramic views of the Everest massif is seen from all of its windows.
 Likewise, Namche also has a Sherpa Culture Museum and the Everest Photo Gallery.
-The Tengboche Monastery Trek can be done in a comfortable pace and the terrain includes a well-trodden path- a consequence of the place being so frequented by visitors for the base camp trek to Everest.
+The Tengboche Monastery Trek can be done at a comfortable pace and the terrain includes a well-trodden path- a consequence of the place being so frequented by visitors for the base camp trek to Everest.

 There are many off-beaten trekking adventures for kids to do in Nepal.
 The journeys also include suitable guesthouses and many shops scattered throughout the area.
 Among the many options, you can choose the right one for your kids to do with family, in accordance with the length and duration of the trek and its difficulty level.
 The treks can also be adjusted and are flexible to changes.
 Moreover, the treks can also have contingency days in case of any delays.
 As the treks are focused on the kids, they include ample acclimatization time, like the Tengboche Monastery Trek, and have trekking trails that are comparatively easier than the regular routes.